artemave/implementing-feature-with-tests/README.md

 You should see a failure that basically means `Can't find a checkbox to tick`.
 Which is expected, as this doesn't exist yet.

-The tools used on this project may not look familiar.
-But, that is ok.
+A word on the tools used on this project.
+Them may not look familiar, but that is ok.
 I am delibirately focusing on the flow for now, leaving the tools that support it for later.